 Explore Sheridan

 We consider it a fact that any time of the year is great for taking a relaxing vacation but there’s something about fall that makes our hearts beat a little faster.
-On top of the natural splendor and color-changes taking place across the state of Wyoming, Sheridan offers a unique spin on a typical fall vacation with snow-capped mountain vistas to the west, rollings hills to the east, and a deep western heritage rooted right in the center of town.
+On top of the natural splendor and color-changes taking place across the state of Wyoming, Sheridan offers a unique spin on a typical fall vacation with snow-capped mountain vistas to the west, rolling hills to the east, and a deep western heritage rooted right in the center of town.
+Here are five unmistakable facts of fall life in Sheridan County.

 Let’s get the obvious one out of the way first.
 It’s pretty hard to beat fall foliage at its peak no matter where you are.
-According to this fall foliage map, peak leaf-peeping season comes to Sheridan in mid-October, but glimpses of fall begin as early as September and continue as late as November.
+Peak leaf-peeping season comes to Sheridan in mid-October, but glimpses of fall begin as early as September and continue as late as November.
 The Bighorn Mountains are blanketed in trees displaying colors of fall, though the views are exceptionally colorful in Tongue River Canyon.
 Tucked away in the pocket of some of America’s oldest towering limestone walls, the yellows, oranges, and reds turn Tongue River Canyon into a majestic fall paradise.
 Few things are better that time of year than cruising with the windows cracked, fresh air flowing, and endless views of nature’s sweeping yellow-orange masterpieces.

 Fishing in the Bighorn Mountains never ends in disappointment – regardless of whether you hook a monster or not.
 As the temperatures drop and the leaves begin to change color, river-dwelling trout head upstream for spawning season.
 This means schools of full-grown trout are clustered together, all headed for the same place, as they prepare to hunker down in deeper waters for the winter.
 Don’t put away those rods and reels yet as the rivers and streams of the Bighorn Mountains are about to become a haven for world-class fishing.